0cyn/woa-survival-guide/AppListing.md

 Not all builds provided here are official.

+Ctrl+F reccomended. this list will hopefully continue to grow.

 # Pinball

 Works fine (less than 50ms delay on controls but you get very used to it) in the x86 emulator.